6 rooms

 | Ext 153m²

 Built in 1906, the house retains its period features, including a vintage kitchen and handmade wooden staircase.
-The polished wooden floors, cast iron radiators and subtle plasterwork details plus the recent double glazing and roof insulation make this home feel warm in both senses of the word.
+The polished wooden floors, cast iron radiators, panelling and subtle plasterwork details plus the recent double glazing and roof insulation make this home feel warm in both senses of the word.

-Two of the four bedrooms enjoy an en-suite bathroom, two have a communicating door and one has its own shower installed within the room, making ideal owner's accommodation if considering a bed-and-breakfast business here.
+Two of the four bedrooms enjoy an en-suite bathroom and two have a communicating door, ideal if considering a bed-and-breakfast business here.

 A visit is required to really appreciate how elegant, quiet and welcoming this house truly is.